 Thankfully Jesus provides a formal way for us to repair our relationship with God and get us back on the path to salvation.
 He instituted the sacrament of Penance and Reconciliation in which we confess our sins to God and receive forgiveness (or absolution) for them.

-Accepting Jesus is only the first step in a journey of faith.
+Accepting Jesus is only the first step in a journey of faith in a Christian life.
 Living that faith is the rest of the journey.
 Paul understood this when he instructs the Philipians (2:12) to work out their salvation with fear and trembling.
 If he believed that salvation was a sure thing through faith alone he would not direct them to work out their salvation because he would be able to assure them of their place in heaven.